Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/custom-shell-objects.md

 ### Wrapping a Shell Object

 If you wish to change actual properties of a Windows [IShellObject](xref:ActiproSoftware.Shell.IShellObject) (not the [IShellProperty](xref:ActiproSoftware.Shell.IShellProperty) objects for a shell object), you must wrap the shell object.
 A handy wrapper [ShellObjectWrapper](xref:ActiproSoftware.Shell.ShellObjectWrapper) class is provided specifically for this scenario.
 That class allows you to pass the [IShellObject](xref:ActiproSoftware.Shell.IShellObject) and it wraps all the calls to the shell object's members in virtual members of its own.
-For instance if you wanted to customize the icon returned for a shell object, you could override the appropriate icon properties.
+For instance, if you wanted to customize the icon returned for a shell object, you could override the appropriate icon properties.
 Or if you wanted to treat a certain shell folder as a file instead, you could override its [IsFolder](xref:ActiproSoftware.Shell.ShellObjectWrapper.IsFolder) and [Kind](xref:ActiproSoftware.Shell.ShellObjectWrapper.Kind) properties.

 To insert this wrapper shell object into the shell object hierarchy, override the [CreateObjectChildren](xref:ActiproSoftware.Shell.WindowsShellService.CreateObjectChildren*) method and call its base method, which is a collection result.
 Replace the original [IShellObject](xref:ActiproSoftware.Shell.IShellObject) in that collection with the related wrapper shell object.